aleksandarzivkovic/auriol_temp_sensor_decoder/README.md

 # 433MHz Auriol temperature sensor data decoder

-This is a source code for the Arduino Nano application that decodes Auriol temperature sensor data from attached 433MHz receiver.
+This is a source code for the Arduino Nano application that decodes Auriol temperature sensor (AURIOL RC TEMPERATURE STATION 4-LD5832-2) data from attached 433MHz receiver.
 Receiver output is connected to D8 input pin.
 Serial data is delivered at D0 pin (UART Tx pin) at 115.2kbps.

 Delivered data has 24 bits:
 * bits 0-7   - random value (never 0x00) set when inserting batteries